 The sounds written with two letters have the following values:

 - for j, ly, and ny the body of the tongue is raised towards the hard palate, adding a palatal ‘y’ to the consonant.
-Yinggarda ny sounds similar to Italian gn in signora ‘Mrs’ or gnocchi ‘a kind of stuffed pasta’, or like Spanish ñ as in señor ‘Mr.
+Gascoyne languages ny sounds similar to Italian gn in signora ‘Mrs’ or gnocchi ‘a kind of stuffed pasta’, or like Spanish ñ as in señor ‘Mr.

 - for rd, rl, and rn the r indicates that the tip of the tongue is raised and curled backwards to produce what are called ‘retroflex’ sounds.
 You can approximate this by producing an American English ‘r’ plus ‘d’ or ‘l’ or ‘n’

 - the combination ng represents a single sound, like English ‘ng’ at the end of ‘sing’.
-In Yinggarda it can also occur at the beginning of words, as in ngadha ‘I’, which can be difficult for English speakers to master.
-Do not pronounce ng at the beginning of a word like plain ‘n’ as this will be incorrect and cause confusion
+In Gascoyne Indigenous languages it can also occur at the beginning of words, as in ngatha ‘I’, which can be difficult for English speakers to master.
+Do not pronounce ng at the beginning of a word like plain “n”, as this will be incorrect and cause confusion

-Note that Yinggarda has five n-sounds: n, nh, ny, ng and rn, and four l-sounds: l, lh, ly, and rl.
+Note that all the languages have five n-sounds: n, nh, ny, ng and rn, and four l-sounds: l, lh, ly, and rl.
 Again, the differences between these sounds are important for meaning.

-All words in Yinggarda must end in a vowel, and all words begin with a consonant.
 In general, stress (emphasis) falls on the first vowel of a word.
 So, for example, the name of the language Yinggarda is pronounced as ying-ga-rda with stress on the ying.
 Do not put emphasis on later syllables as this sounds very unnatural in Yinggarda (English speakers might be tempted to say ying-ga–rda with stress on the middle syllable this would sound very strange to Yinggarda people).
+The same is true of Bayungu (pronounced ba-yoo-ngoo not ba-yoo-ngoo) and other languages.